Pablo Reyes Player Props: Red Sox vs. Twins

 Twins Pitching Rankings

-- The Twins have the fourth-ranked team ERA among all league pitching staffs (3.74).
+- The Twins have a 3.74 team ERA that ranks fourth across all MLB pitching staffs.

-- In his most recent time out on Thursday against the Detroit Tigers, the right-hander went four innings, allowing two earned runs while surrendering three hits.
+- The right-hander's most recent time out was on Saturday against the Detroit Tigers, when he threw seven innings, surrendering six earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.